Caucasus hunter-gatherer: Formation and development

-An alternative model without the need of significant amounts of ANE ancestry has been presented by Vallini et al. (2024), suggesting that the initial Iranian hunter-gatherer-like population which is basal to the CHG formed primarily from a deep Ancient West Eurasian lineage ('WEC2', c.
-72%), and from varying degrees of Ancient East Eurasian (c.
+An alternative model by Vallini et al. (2024) with little ANE ancestry suggests that the initial Iranian hunter-gatherer-like population which is basal to the CHG formed primarily from a deep Ancient West Eurasian lineage ('WEC2', c.
+72%), and from varying degrees of ancient east Eurasian (c.
 10%) and Basal Eurasian (c.
 18%) components.
-The Ancient West Eurasian component associated with Iranian hunter-gatherers (WEC2) is inferred to have diverged from the West Eurasian Core lineage (represented by Kostenki-14; WEC), with the WEC2 component staying in the region of the Iranian Plateau, while the proper WEC component expanded into Europe.
+The Ancient West Eurasian component associated with Iranian hunter-gatherers (WEC2) is inferred to have diverged from the West Eurasian Core lineage (represented by Kostenki-14; WEC), with the WEC2 component staying close to the Iranian Plateau, while the proper WEC component expanded into Europe.

 Irving-Pease et al. (2024) models CHG as being derived from an Out of Africa population that split into basal Northern Europeans and West Asians.
 The latter was where CHG originated from.

 At the beginning of the Neolithic, at c.
-8000 BC, they were probably distributed across western Iran and the Caucasus, and people similar to northern Caucasus and Iranian plateau hunter-gatherers arrived before 6000 BC in Pakistan and north-west India.
-A roughly equal merger between the CHG and Eastern Hunter-Gatherers in the Pontic–Caspian steppe resulted in the formation of the Western Steppe Herders (WSHs).
-The WSHs formed the Yamnaya culture and subsequently expanded massively throughout Europe during the Late Neolithic and Early Bronze Age c.
+8000 BC, CHG were probably distributed across western Iran and the Caucasus, and similar people arrived before 6000 BC in Pakistan and north-west India.
+A roughly equal merger of CHG and eastern hunter-Gatherers on the Pontic–Caspian steppe created the Western Steppe Herders (WSHs).
+The WSHs formed the Yamnaya culture and expanded greatly throughout Europe during the Late Neolithic and Early Bronze Age c.
 3000—2000 BC.

 Caucasus hunter gatherer/Iranian-like ancestry, was first reported as maximized in hunter-gatherers from the South Caucasus and early herders/farmers in northwestern Iran, particularly the Zagros, hence the label "CHG/Iranian".